 The Hijri New Year is the day that marks the beginning of a new Islamic calendar year.
 This first day of the year is the first day of Muharram.

-The Hijri calendar starts in the year 622 AD with the emigration of Prophet Muhammad from Mecca to Medina, known as the Hijra.
+The Hijri calendar started in the year 622 AD with the emigration of Prophet Muhammad (peace be upon him) from Makkah to Madinah; the incident is known as the Hijrah.